Updated: Dec 25, 2022

 Take infinite pains to make something that looks effortless.

 I read somewhere that a good short story with one extra word is a bad short story.
 That is a high standard to live by.

-My grandmother was a theater actress and my mother sang in opera and played the French horn.
-This mean that I grew up around professional musicians and performers.
+My grandmother was a theater actress, and my mother sang in operas, played the French horn, and hung around professional musicians.
+This meant that I grew up around performers.
 I started playing the trombone at the age of eleven.
-As an adult, I have sat alongside professional musicians during many performances.
+As an adult, I have sat alongside professionals during many performances.

 My most recent trombone teacher played in the San Diego Symphony.
 He converted his garage into a practice room and isolated it acoustically from the rest the house and from the outside world.
 There he practiced twelve hours a day, every day of the year.
 He did this so he could play perfectly.
 He practiced in every clef, played music meant for other instruments, and performed exercises that would make a mortal’s lips shrivel.
 One time he showed me three trombone mouthpieces he had just purchased.
 He played his trombone for me using each of them one at a time, and then asked me which I thought sounded best.
 Happily, he agreed with my choice.

 He told me everyone who played in the San Diego Symphony performed perfectly.
 No one made a mistake.
 Ever.

 I knew a professional violinist who played for the Tucson Symphony.
 She got so bored with it she started learning to play the French horn.
 Soon she played the French horn professionally for the Tucson Symphony.
 She told me her French horn’s mouthpiece, bell, and body were made by three different manufacturers from three different countries.
 Then she got bored with the French horn and started playing the tuba.
 She purchased two tubas from two countries with the intent of returning the one she liked the least.